Local Area Information

 10 minute drive to Ramla - The island's largest sandy beach.

 15 minute drive to Xlendi, small seaside village.

 GOZO is Malta’s tiny sister island in the southern Mediterranean.
 90km south of Sicily and 300 km from the Tunisian desert.

 For foodies, there is a wide selection of excellent restaurants, offering both local cuisine and strong influences from Italy and elsewhere.
 Fresh fish is plentiful, as is excellent local wine.
 Each village in turn holds its own ‘festa’ during summer weekends, with fireworks and traditional horse-racing up the main street.

 The farmhouse is the owners holiday home, and is looked after by their Gozitan relatives, who know the island inside out and will be on hand to welcome you and make sure your holiday runs smoothly.

-There is a comprehensive house book which contains information about the island - practicalities, suggestions for places to visit, restaurant guide etc. There are also maps, and books about the island in the bookcase.
+We have a bulging little black book which contains information about the best things to do on the island - practicalities, suggestions for places to visit, restaurant guide etc. There are also maps, and books about the island in the bookcase.